Isomonodromic and isospectral deformations of meromorphic connections: the $\mathfrak{sl}_2(\mathbb{C})$ case: Conclusion and outlooks

-\begin{itemize} \item The first natural extension consists in obtaining similar results in $\mathfrak{sl}_d(\mathbb{C})$ with $d\geq 3$.
+\begin{itemize} \item The first natural extension consists in obtaining similar results in $\mathfrak{sl}_d(\mathbb{C})$ with $d\geq 3$ for unramified poles.
 Indeed, the isospectral strategy developed in \cite{BertolaHarnadHurtubise2022} is valid for any $d\geq 2$.
-It seems to the authors that using properties of the gauge transformation from the geometric gauge to the oper gauge in a smart way should be sufficient to obtain the expression of the Lax pairs and of the Hamiltonian system and we let this question for future works. \item The differential systems solving the isospectral condition \eqref{IsoCondition} (Theorems \ref{ExplicitDependenceQ} and \ref{TheoExplicitDependenceP}) amount to transform a matrix of derivative into a lower-triangular Toeplitz invertible matrix.
+It seems to the authors that using properties of the gauge transformation from the geometric gauge to the oper gauge in a smart way should be sufficient to obtain the expression of the Lax pairs and of the Hamiltonian system using similar computations as the one done in \cite{MarchalOrantinAlameddine2022}.
+We let this very interesting question for future works. \item The differential systems solving the isospectral condition \eqref{IsoCondition} (Theorems \ref{ExplicitDependenceQ} and \ref{TheoExplicitDependenceP}) amount to transform a matrix of derivative into a lower-triangular Toeplitz invertible matrix.
 It is worth noticing that $m\times m$ lower-triangular Toeplitz matrices are a commuting subalgebra of dimension $m$ of $\text{GL}_m(\mathbb{C})$ (that can be extended to a subfield by considering lower-triangular Toeplitz matrices with non-zero diagonal entries).
 From this point of view, the isospectral condition \eqref{IsoCondition} seems equivalent to transform a problem from the algebra of matrices to a commuting subalgebra (of lower-triangular Toeplitz matrices).
-This observation would definitely deserve additional investigations from a purely algebraic point of view and possible interpretation from a geometric point of view. \item In \cite{MarchalAlameddineP1Hierarchy2023}, the authors derived the expression of the Lax matrices $(\td{L},\td{A}_{\boldsymbol{\alpha}})$ for the case of twisted meromorphic connections with an irregular pole at infinity with a nilpotent leading order (i.e. an element of $F_{\{\infty\},r_\infty}$ but not in $\hat{F}_{\{\infty\},r_\infty}$).
-Hence, one could easily write down the isospectral condition for this case (i.e. only Section \ref{SectionConnectionIso} of the present work is still missing) and obtain the isospectral coordinates in this twisted case.
-It would be interesting to see if the differential systems obtained in this twisted case are similar to the ones obtained in this article as well as the potential differences on the isospectral coordinates. \end{itemize}
+This observation would definitely deserve additional investigations from a purely algebraic point of view and possible interpretation from a geometric point of view. \item Another natural extension of this work is to try to coalesce the leading order at a singular pole to zero eigenvalues, for example to take $t_{\infty,r_\infty-1}\to 0$ to obtain a resonant case.
+However, the question of coalescing the leading order eigenvalues is a subtle one.
+In our case, one could try for example to take $t_{\infty,r_\infty-1}=0$.
+In this case, the matrix $M_\infty$ is no longer invertible and the Hamiltonians in Theorem \ref{TheoHamiltonian} diverge (not that a priori the spectral invariants remain well-defined).
+Many other quantities throughout the paper would also diverge.
+Nevertheless, such limits would naturally correspond to a decrease in the order of the singularity at one pole (in the example just passing from $r_\infty$ to $r_\infty-1$) and truncate the lower-triangular matrices accordingly.
+But note that the limit $t_{\infty,r_\infty-1}\to 0$ is very different from the switch between the untwisted case and the twisted case.